dvguruprasad/spree_analytics/README.md

 SpreeAnalytics
 ==============

-Extending spree to include visualizations and some analytics components
+A Spree Extension that adds visualizations and some analytics components